JayUchiha2/ESP32-Router-Process/README.md

 # The Journey
 Using windows I acquired the flash tool from Github to install on my ESP-32 device.
 I made sure to choose the ESP-32 option in the SPI download making sure thats not a discrepancy I needed to add. after that i added 3 files needed for the ESP-32 in the slots to turn into a router.
-After doing that
+After that i typed in 192.168.4.1 to reach the website that i made "Hoolio" the wifi name piggy backing off of a hotspot or wifi that is not picky on other ips joining.
+After that you should have a sucessful router.
 ## The Problems
+I definetly had issues With the SPI download.
+The dots wasnt working at first to imput the 3 files needed. but after multiple tries i decided to work.
+I just assumed that I put the poert numbers wrong.